 During my PhD studies I focused mostly on power components modeling, deepening the knowledge of wind power as well as other sources, such as photovoltaic systems and stationary batteries.
 Due to the involvement in research projects with ENEL and other Italian universities, I have strengthened my understanding of distribution grid operation and thanks to the external stay at the Irish TSO, Eirgrid, I have extended my knowledge on high voltage power systems and large scale wind integration issues.
 During the visiting periods at the Risø Campus of DTU in 2011 and 2012, some of the power components models studied during the Ph.D. were validated by using the SYSLAB experimental facility.

 In the last 5 years at the Technical University of Denmark, I increased the “smart” perspective in grid operation and extended my competences also to other cross-energy domains such as demand side management and electric vehicles technologies.
-By managing tasks and WPs in various national and European projects, some of which I have contributed to attract, I have refined my managerial and organizational skills and have been able to deliver concrete results and establish successful collaboration with my PhD students and other colleagues: between 2015 and 2016, I have been able to consolidate scientific results in 14 journals and 17 international peer-reviewed conferences as well as technical reports.
-Beside the research side, I have been actively contributing to the education of younger students, by finalizing 12 master and bachelor projects in the last couple of years and giving lectures in energy related courses and summer schools.
-I am course responsible and main teacher of the master course on wind integration in the power system, redesigned from scratch in 2014, counting almost 70 students in the current edition, with a high level of engagement and commitment.
+By managing tasks and WPs in various national and European projects, some of which I have contributed to attract, I have refined my managerial and organizational skills and have been able to deliver concrete results and establish successful collaboration with my PhD students and colleagues: between 2015 and 2017, I have been able to consolidate scientific results in 27 journals and 22 international peer-reviewed conferences as well as a number of technical reports.
+Beside the research side, I have been actively contributing to the education of younger students, by graudating 14 master and bachelor students in the last couple of years and giving lectures in energy related courses and summer schools.
+I am course responsible and main teacher of the master course on wind integration in the power system, redesigned from scratch in 2014, counting more than 60 students in the current edition, with a high level of engagement and commitment.
 I am also course co-responsible and teacher for another master course on distributed energy technologies.
 As final consideration, I can state that dealing with various aspects of the power systems and related energy domains contributed to build up a 360 degrees knowledge and a cross disciplinary approach, that, in my opinion, is necessary to fully embrace the increasing complexity of future power systems with a share of converter driven distributed resources.